jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

     root@duovero:~# iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

-And forward the incoming `uap0` traffic

-    root@duovero:~# iptables -A FORWARD -i uap0 -j ACCEPT

 After that clients using the Duovero AP should be able to see the network that eth0 is attached to and browse the Internet if a valid `nameserver` was